Karthikbabukpm/karthik-gcp-website/README.md

 ### 5. Verify the Website's access
 - Refresh the GCP Console
-- Navigate to Google Cloud Console --> Cloud Storage --> Buckets --> Click "unique_bucket_name (The GCS bucket that we've created in step 1) --> Click on the index.html that we've created in step 2 --> we'll find a Public URL, visit the link and verify the webpage.
+- Navigate to Google Cloud Console --> Cloud Storage --> Buckets --> Click "unique_bucket_name" (The GCS bucket that we've created in step 1) --> Click on the index.html that we've created in step 2 --> we'll find a Public URL, visit the link and verify the webpage.

 ###################################################################
 ## What can be done with more time